skoruppa/stremio-community-subtitles/README.md

 ## 🔐 OpenSubtitles Integration

-- You **no longer need your own API key**
-- Just log in with your OpenSubtitles account from the [account settings](https://stremio-community-subtitles.top/account)
+- Log in from the [account settings](https://stremio-community-subtitles.top/account)
-- ⚠️ Some older accounts must reconnect due to OS security changes

 Once connected: